codingMustache/codingMustache/README.md

 ## Joke of the Day

-I went to the doctor today and he told me I had type A blood but it was a type O.
+What did the late tomato say to the early tomato?
+I’ll ketch up

 ## Daily Trivia

-Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. C#
+ 1. Shellscript
- 2. Python
+ 2. Corrupted Blood
- 3. JavaScript
+ 3. Heartbleed
- 4. PHP
+ 4. Shellshock

 <details>
   <summary>Answer</summary>
-  JavaScript
+  Heartbleed
 </details>